hapax/hapax.github.io/about.md

 I am generously supported by a UBC
 [International Doctoral Fellowship](https://www.grad.ubc.ca/campus-community/meet-our-students).

-Before moving to Vancouver in Fall 2017, I finished a masters degree in particle physics at the
+Before moving to Vancouver in Fall 2017, I completed a masters degree in particle physics at the
 [University of Melbourne](https://www.unimelb.edu.au/).
 Further details can be found in my CV (available on request).